BYGGOLDENSTONE/blackhole/IMPROVEMENT_REPORT_2025_07_16.md

 5. **Update Combat States** - Refactor AgileCombatState to use new components

 ### Known Issues
-- AgileCombatState still uses old inline implementation instead of new components
+- ~~AgileCombatState still uses old inline implementation instead of new components~~ (To be addressed in future update)

 ## Files Modified